vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-knowledge-base.md.rst

 The DMB have long established that if it's relatively soon after expiry in the judgement of an individual DMB member, then the uploader can have their membership reinstated without any further consideration.

+If it has been some considerable time since the uploader's team membership expired, then a full DMB vote is required as usual, but the DMB has in the past opted not to require a full application (just an agenda item and a quick discussion at the next meeting).

-The DMB member should use the following process:
+For the "relatively soon" case, the DMB member should use the following
+process:

 #.
 Make sure the request is available in the archives of
    devel-permissions@